dfox47/khlmototravel.com/wp-content/plugins/foogallery/README.txt

 Please update in order to for FooGallery to work in WP 5.5+!

 == Changelog ==

+= 2.1.34 =
+* Date Updated : 2022-02-01
+* Fix : Fixed bug where WebP images could not be uploaded when using the GD image editor
+* Fix : Security Fix in wp-admin
+* Update : Update to Freemius SDK

+= 2.1.33 =
+* Date Updated : 2022-01-15
+* Update : FooGallery client side 2.0.24
+* Fix : Ensure gallery layout is triggered in certain scenarios.
+* Fix : Updated the hover effects and presets to trigger on focus for better accessibility.
+* Fix : il8n bug where il8n script was not being included in page in some scenarios.
+* Fix : Removed Gutenberg editor warnings when using the FooGallery block.

+= 2.1.28 =
+* Date Updated : 2021-10-27
+* Fix : Fixed issue when no attachments being saved when updating gallery, in some scenarios.
+* Update : Updated features on help page.
+Updated links to correct URL's.

+= 2.1.24 =
+* Date Updated : 2021-10-16

 = 2.1.18 =
 * Date Updated : 2021-09-01